-Because FINRA views our common units as interests in a direct participation program, this offering is being made in compliance with Rule 2810 of the NASD Conduct Rules.
+Because the Financial Industry Regulatory Authority views our common units as interests in a direct participation program, this offering is being made in compliance with Rule 2310 of the FINRA Rules.
 Investor suitability with respect to the common units will be judged similarly to the suitability with respect to other securities that are listed for trading on a national securities exchange.